 The Anti-Counterfeiting Task Force (ACTF) was formally launched Jan.
 6, 2017, under the authority of the Industry Council for Tangible Assets, with a primary mission to educate law enforcement authorities and policy makers and to make them aware of the rising threat of counterfeiting, to mobilize law enforcement to attack counterfeiters where they are most vulnerable, and to provide expertise and other resources in the investigation and prosecution of counterfeiters and those involved at all levels of their distribution networks.

-On November 15, 2018, the ACTF and the position of Director of Anti-Counterfeiting transitioned to the Anti-Counterfeiting Educational Foundation.
-Currently ACTF has 12 Work Groups comprised of 44 experts in the various fields.
-Under authority of ACEF the task force’s work continues uninterrupted.
+On November 15, 2018, the ACTF and the position of Director of Anti-Counterfeiting transitioned to the non-profit Anti-Counterfeiting Educational Foundation.
+Doug Davis was selected to succeed Deisher as Director of Anti-Counterfeiting effective September 1, 2019.

 The task force completed its work during the fall of 2019 and ACEF has since relied on experts who volunteer their time when needed.

 ACEF became a 501(c)(3) non-profit corporation with Public Charity status in 2018.
 From the fall of 2019 through December 2023 the Professional Numismatists Guild supplied administrative support to the foundation.
 Beginning in January 2024 ACEF is no longer dependent upon another organization for administrative support.